renovatebot/renovate/docs/usage/self-hosted-configuration.md

 <!-- prettier-ignore -->
 !!! warning
-     Doing so improves efficiency because shared presets don't need to be reloaded/resolved for every repository, however it also means that private presets can be "leaked" between repositories.
+     Doing so improves efficiency because shared presets do not need to be reloaded/resolved for every repository, however it also means that private presets can be "leaked" between repositories.
      You should only enable this when all repositories are trusted, such as a corporate environment.

 ## privateKey